lian/msfs2020-go/vfrmap/README.md

 ## openstreetmap

-earlier versions of this app used google maps directly, but this was to expensive. openstreetmap is free to use and very good as well.
+earlier versions of this app used google maps directly, but this was too expensive. openstreetmap is free to use and very good as well.

 ## compile